Starting and Operating a Farmers Market: Frequently Asked Questions

 Finally, consider developing a marketing plan for your market.
 Even a basic plan can help you put your marketing ideas into action and keep your market on track.

-Many growers are intimidated by the prospects of marketing and selling their products.
-However, despite these fears, growers should try to develop at least a general understanding of marketing and selling or be willing to recruit family members or employees who can market and sell with confidence.
+Many growers are intimidated by the prospect of marketing and selling their products.
+Despite these fears, growers should try to develop at least a general understanding of marketing and selling – or be willing to recruit family members or employees who can market and sell with confidence.
 In addition, because farmers market customers expect growers to be a source of knowledge about products, production methods, and food storage and preparation, growers should be willing and able to talk with customers about these and other topics.

-Numerous resources are available for growers who wish to develop their marketing, selling and personal communication skills.
-For information about direct marketing, enterprise evaluation and conducting market research, see Direct Marketing, by Katherine Adam, Radhika Balasubrahmanyam and Holly Born.
+Numerous resources are available for growers wishing to develop their marketing, selling and personal communication skills.
+For information about direct marketing, enterprise evaluation and conducting market research, see Direct Marketing by Katherine Adam, Radhika Balasubrahmanyam and Holly Born.

 For information about selling and personal communication, see the MU Extension publication G6222, Selling Strategies for Local Food Producers.
 This guide offers practical advice on building relationships with customers, discovering customers’ preferences, being an advocate for one’s products, and providing great customer service.